Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

 Project - Practical 20 1~2~3~4~5 Week 6 HOURS= Three days.
-The students work in teams and construct a Gridshell in the laboratory.
+The students work in teams and construct a Gridshell.

 Report 50 1~2~3~4 Week 10 , WORDS= 20 pages The students are divided into groups and need to collaborate with their peers to develop detailed designs for various elements relating to a new structure and surrounding infrastructure with the aim of producing a sustainable and carbon neutral (wherever possible) engineering solution.
 All the students are provided with the same Project Brief and each member of the group is assigned one of the following major aspects of civil engineering: geotechnical, structural, construction and management, transport, as well as environmental impact to satisfy the outline requirements of the Project Brief for the successful completion of the project.
 The students are required to submit a report with refined final designs and other sustainable engineering solutions based on the Project Brief requirements.